jmwhitworth's pygame dungeon game git repository banner

 • Loot / Treasure to collect, adding to the user’s score

-• Levels/maps loaded from external files to allow world building without code
+• Levels/maps loaded from external files to allow world-building without code

 • Room states save upon exit and reload when loaded back